- 508.809.7176

 Fannie and Freddie have standards for the types of mortgages they’ll buy, to ensure that the mortgage market is made up of creditworthy mortgages.
 If a mortgage fits within their standards and is eligible to be bought by one of these GSEs, it’s considered to be a conforming loan.

 Each year, the FHFA publishes limits for the maximum loan amounts for conforming loans.
-In most areas in the U.S. in 2021, you can’t get a conforming loan for an amount larger than $548,250.
-In some areas that have been deemed “high cost” (Los Angeles or New York City), the limit is $822,375.
+In most areas in the U.S. in 2025, you can’t get a conforming loan (for a single family) for an amount larger than $806,500.
+In some areas that have been deemed “high cost” (Los Angeles or New York City), the limit is $1,209,750.

 You will need a down payment to qualify for a conventional loan.
 Though you can put as little as 3% down when you get a conventional loan, a lower down payment requires PMI (private mortgage insurance).
 With 20% down you can avoid paying PMI.